 - to support and motivate the development of and access to high quality, culturally relevant reading materials at a critical stage of learning

 - to support the development and acquisition of language skills and to help foster enthusiasm for and a love of reading

 - to stimulate and support the publishing industry in the Caribbean and celebrate the rich literary heritage of the Caribbean

 - to increase the stock of locally produced, English-language literature in libraries, schools, and community centres throughout the Caribbean.

 The call for submissions for the third edition of the Burt Award for Caribbean Literature closed on 31 October 2015.
+The winners will be announced on 29 April 2016 at the sixth annual NGC Bocas Lit Fest.
 For more details, see the Burt Award For Caribbean Literature Guidelines and Entry Form 2016.

 The Hollick Arvon Caribbean Writers Prize is an annual award which allows an emerging Caribbean writer living and working in the Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
 It was sponsored by the Hollick Family Charitable Trust for a three year period (2013 – 2015) and jointly administered by the non-profit organisation the Bocas Lit Fest and the creative writing charity Arvon.
 The Bocas Lit Fest is now seeking a new sponsor with regional reach to take over the funding of this unique Caribbean-wide prize from 2016.